devamkakoty/Geodata/README.txt

-In this project, we are using the Google geocoding API to clean up some user-entered geographic locations of university names and then placing the data on a Google Map.
+In this project, we are using the Google geocoding API to clean up some user-entered geographic locations of university names and then place the data on a Google Map.

 Note: Windows has difficulty in displaying UTF-8 characters